 - Only one speed

 The Magic Bullet is more than just a smoothie blender.
-It’s up to the challenge of chopping, grinding, mixing, whipping, and more in just 10 seconds.
-If you’re interested in what the Magic Bullet can handle, you’ll be excited to discover the free recipe book that is included in the package.
+It’s up to the challenge of chopping, grinding, mixing, whipping, and more in just ten seconds.
+If you’re interested in what the Magic Bullet can handle, you’ll be excited to discover the free recipe book included in the package.